Skip to content

 1 / 1

-The company makes this commitment through the PEFC International Chain of Custody Standard (PEFC ST 2002:2020).
-Partial points have been awarded as the requirements do not fully meet the SPOTT scoring criteria.
+100 - The company makes this commitment through the PEFC International Standard (PEFC ST 2002:2020).
+Full points have therefore been awarded for this indicator as 100% of the company's wood/wood fibre supply is PEFC certified.

 3 / 9 33.3%